2018 Puebla helicopter crash

-On December 24, 2018, a helicopter carrying Martha Érika Alonso Hidalgo, the newly elected Governor of the Mexican state of Puebla, and her husband, Senator and former Governor Rafael Moreno Valle Rosas, crashed on a hill in Coronango near the city of Puebla.
-Five people on board the helicopter were killed in the crash: Alonso, Moreno, the two pilots, Captain Roberto Coppe Obregón and Captain Marco Antonio Tavera Romero, and an assistant to the senator.
-Alonso was 10 days into her term as governor.
+On December 24, 2018, a helicopter carrying Martha Érika Alonso Hidalgo, the newly elected governor of the Mexican state of Puebla, and her husband, senator and former governor Rafael Moreno Valle Rosas, crashed on a hill in Coronango near the city of Puebla.
+All five people on board the helicopter were killed in the crash: Alonso, Moreno, the two pilots, Captain Roberto Coppe Obregón and Captain Marco Antonio Tavera Romero, and an assistant to the senator.
+Alonso was 10 days into her term as governor at that time of the crash.
 The accident investigation found a preexisting problem with a stability system on the helicopter.

 Crash

 The helicopter was an AgustaWestland AW109S Grand manufactured in 2011 and owned by Servicios Aéreos del Altiplano, S.A. de C.V.
 (SAASA), an air taxi company headquartered at Puebla International Airport.
 Its destination was the Helipuerto Radio Capital in Mexico City.
 It crashed on 24 December at 14:50 local time (20:50 GMT), just ten minutes after takeoff from a heliport in Puebla.
 The crash site is in the municipality of Santa María Coronango, approximately 3.5 mi north of Puebla International Airport.